By incorporating ABM into your events strategy, you'll be utilizing the power of data-driven decision-making, customized content, and targeted...

 You can choose to expand your data points depending on the campaigns you plan to run, as different campaigns will require different information; if you are running a campaign with multiple channels, you’ll have to adapt your list to what you’ll need by adding phone numbers, Linkedin URLs, physical locations, etc.

-One important thing about your lists, they need to be periodically updated, usually within a couple of months, as people regularly change positions and companies, especially within the B2B SaaS sector.
-This also means that from the time you extract a list of leads, to the time you contact them, they might not be there anymore; we have faced this several times in the past, and you should always consider there might be a small number of these incidents.
+Even after you've gone through the often lengthy and tedious process of creating your lists, keep in mind that they will need to be periodically updated, usually within a couple of months, as people regularly change positions and companies, especially within the B2B SaaS sector.
+This also means that from the time you extract a list of leads, to the time you contact them, they might not be there anymore; this is not an infrequent issue so be prepared for a small number of these incidents.